Terahertz imaging of graphene paves the way to industrialization

-Category: Environment Hits: 1X-ray scans revolutionised medical treatments by allowing us to see inside humans without surgery.
+Category: Environment Hits: 2X-ray scans revolutionised medical treatments by allowing us to see inside humans without surgery.
 Similarly, terahertz spectroscopy penetrates graphene films allowing scientists to make detailed maps of their electrical quality, without damaging or contaminating the material.
 The Graphene Flagship brought together researchers from academia and industry to develop and mature this analytical technique, and now a novel measurement tool for graphene characterisation is ready.

 Read more https://www.sciencedaily.com/releases/2021/02/210223110503.htm